Test Centers for ASVAB

 Versions of the ASVAB Test

-The ASVAB test has two versions: the Paper-and-Pencil based test (called the P&P-ASVAB) and the Computerized ASVAB test (called CAT-ASVAB).
+The ASVAB test, conducted at either of the two kinds of lacations, has two versions: the Paper-and-Pencil based test (called the P&P-ASVAB) and the Computerized ASVAB test (called CAT-ASVAB).

 The paper-and-pencil based ASVAB is conducted at METS because in most cases, the center does not have a provision to administer the computerized test.
-The paper-and-pencil test is the traditional mode of testing.
-Your test administrator will provide you the question sheet, answer sheet, and pencils.
-You need to be careful when using this mode of testing; you must ensure that you mark your answer against the correct question number.
-However, the advantage of the paper-and-pencil test is that you can review the questions and modify your answers if you feel they're incorrect.
+The paper-and-pencil test is the traditional mode of testing and offers the advantage that you can review the questions and modify your answers if you feel they're incorrect.

 The Computerized ASVAB is largely held at MEPS because these are the official centers of testing.
 The CAT-ASVAB is slowly gaining popularity and has become the preferred mode of testing for the ASVAB.
 MEPS are the official test sites for ASVAB testing and have recruiters who can help you in understanding the requirements for the Armed Forces.
 The centers have computers from where you can appear for the test.
-These ASVAB locations can also provide you with your scores almost immediately after you have appeared for the ASVAB.
-However, there is a limitation about CAT-ASVAB; although you can work at your own pace, you cannot review questions or revert and modify your answers once you have moved to the next question.
-If you are familiar with using a computer, this would be the obvious mode of testing for you.
+These test centers can also provide you with your scores almost immediately after you have appeared for the ASVAB.
+However, since in this mode of testing, you cannot review questions or revert and modify your answers once you have moved to the next question, you should opt for this mode only if you are familiar with using a computer.

 Therefore, you need to check whether there's an MEPS near you so that you can opt for the computerized mode; if not, you may be required to take the paper-and-pencil based test.